 The program chair will begin reviewing completed files by the program admission deadline.
 Admission to this professional program is limited and competitive.
 Selection is based on the most qualified applicants.

 If you live in central Iowa, you will experience direct patient contact during your clinical experience (called practicums) at the Mercy Sleep Center.

 Our PSGT faculty team includes a full-time program chair as well as many medical professionals in the clinical setting.
+Our full-time liberal arts and sciences faculty members are Ph.D.-prepared and adept at integrating their subject matter into a comprehensive health science curriculum.
 As a student, you will receive an exceptional level of personalized instruction.

 Once you have completed your PSGT degree, you’ll have the knowledge and clinical experience needed to become qualified for employment in a sleep clinic.
 According to the Board of Registered Polysomonographic Technologists, the field of sleep medicine and the demand for credentialed RPSGTs are rapidly expanding.
 Greater public understanding of the importance of sleep and the relationship between sleep apnea and other diseases has raised the profile of sleep medicine and often generated aggressive competition for patients.
 You can get more details about specific roles and job opportunities from the Board of Registered Polysomonographic Technologists website.